Best Applied Science Apps for High School (9-12)

 The Learning Standard has catalogued 354 apps in the high school applied science category.
 We have not formally evaluated any of these tools yet.
 Our standardized evaluation process is currently rolling out.

 Our database tracks industry certifications for these products.
 The ISTE Seal is the most common, held by 90 apps.
 The Common Sense: Privacy badge has 68 apps.
 Other frequent certifications are ICEIE: Effectiveness & Efficacy (52), Project Unicorn: Interoperability (42), and 1EdTech: Interoperability (30).
-Technical and security standards are necessary because 87% of teachers spend over an hour using education technologies every day ISTE.
+Technical and security standards are necessary because 87% of teachers spend over an hour using education technologies every day.

 Several apps hold multiple recognized certifications.
 EVERFI K12 has 10.
 EasyTech, Newsela Science, and Toddle each have 9.
 Boom Cards by Boom has 8.
 Schools can use these totals to identify tools with verified privacy standards.